fox-it/dissect-docs/docs/source/contributing/style-guide.rst

 ------------

 When importing other modules or files we group the imports into 3 groups.
-First are the builtin modules, next the modules from external projects *including* other dissect projects, e.g. PyYAML, and finally the modules from the project itself.
+First are the builtin modules, next the modules from external projects *including* other Dissect projects, e.g. PyYAML, and finally the modules from the project itself.
 The imports within the 3 groups should be in alphabetical order, as in the example below:

 .. code-block:: python